Starcounter-Jack/JSON-Patch/README.md

 If there was a `test` patch in `patches` array, returns the result of the test.

-If there was more then one patch in the array, the result of the last patch is returned.
+If there was more than one patch in the array, the result of the last patch is returned.

 #### jsonpatch.observe (`obj` Object, `callback` Function (optional)) : `observer` Object